stormpath/stormpath-shiro/README.md

 ### Build Instructions ###

-This project requires Maven 3.0.3 to build.
+This project requires Maven 3.0.3 (or later) to build.
 Run the following:

 `> mvn install`